Almond Milk Recipe

 Notes

-If you prefer a lighter (less creamy) milk, add more water.
-If you prefer creamier milk, or milk to use as a coffee creamer, add less water.
-And of course you can adjust the maple syrup and vanilla extract to your liking.
+• Customize Your Creaminess: If you prefer a lighter (less creamy) milk, simply add more water.
+For a creamier milk or a perfect coffee creamer, use less water.
+Feel free to adjust the maple syrup and vanilla extract to suit your taste.

 Nutrition